jonbartlett/jonbartlett.github.io/cv.md

   <li><i class="fa-li fa fa-phone"></i><a href="tel:+61424006192">@+61(0)424006192</a></li>
   <li><i class="fa-li fa fa-linkedin"></i><a href="https://au.linkedin.com/in/bartlettjon">@linkedin</a></li>
 </ul>
-Sydney, NSW, Australia.
+Melbourne, Vic, Australia.
 Australian and British citizen.

-Over 15 years experience in packaged enterprise applications and related technologies from both within industry and in a professional services consulting capacity.
+I have over 17 years experience in data centric enterprise applications and related technologies from both within industry and in a professional services consulting capacity.
 Solution and results driven with a focus on delivery, user experience, process efficiency, best practice implementation and reuse opportunities.
-I have managed and delivered all aspects of technical delivery within small to large-scale Oracle system implementations, from technical team management to hands on component delivery.
-I am a flexible, dynamic and outcome focused individual with excellent communication and technical skills.
+I have managed and delivered all aspects of technical delivery within small to large-scale system implementations, from tech team management to hands on component delivery.
+A flexible, dynamic and outcome focused individual with excellent communication and technical skills.

 ##Key skills include:
-* Best practice solution and application design
+* Best practice solution architecture and application design
-* Innovative and audit compliant enterprise data migration strategies
+* Innovative and audit compliant enterprise data migration and ETL strategies
 * System integration design and delivery
 * Data modelling, analysis and optimisation
 * Business intelligence and data warehousing expertise
-* Comprehensive functional understanding of major ERP modules and processes
+* Comprehensive functional understanding of major ERP modules and process flows
-* Hands-on technical expertise and development skills within all aspects of Oracle ERP
+* Software development standards and development lifecycle process design
-* Software development standards and process design
+* Continuous delivery
 * Business development and pre-sales
 * Technical team management
 * Project management (PRINCE2 Practitioner)